Jack-42/cs523_project2/README.md

 ### data dir
 The data directory contains data used as input for various parts of the project.
 The filenames and sources for each are provided by the table below.
+(TODO)

 ### src dir
 The src directory contains scripts used to generate results for various